Marginalised Gaussian Processes with Nested Sampling

+The spectral mixture kernel possesses a challenging likelihood surface, which made it an excellent target to showcase the versatility of nested sampling.
+We have performed the first demonstration of marginalised spectral mixture kernels, finding significant performance gains are readily available when using either HMC or NS, relative to the conventional approach of using point estimates for the hyperparameters.
 The benefits of performing full GP marginalisation are three-fold.
 Firstly, it defends against overfitting of hyperparameters, which may occur when their uncertainty is substantial.
 Secondly, there is a lower susceptibility to getting trapped in sub-optimal local minima.
 Thirdly, they provide more robust prediction intervals by accounting for hyperparameter uncertainty.
-These three advantages become particularly pronounced when expressive kernels with several hyperparameters are used (such as the spectral mixture kernel), or where the training data is either sparse or noisy.
+These three advantages are most pronounced when many hyperparameters are present, or the data is noisy.